 Many people regularly sleep too little, although sufficient sleep is important for our daily performance and a healthy everyday life.
 But what really happens when we sleep too little all the time?
 Here you can find out how sleep deprivation can affect our body and what persistent lack of sleep means for our health.

 - What does lack of sleep mean?

 - Consequences of not getting enough sleep

 - Noise & Sounds

 - An overview of the consequences of lack of sleep

 - Prevent lack of sleep

-More and more people are sleeping too little and neglecting to sleep at night in favor of professional or social obligations.
-Experts generally recommend that adults sleep regularly for around 7 – 8 hours.
+More and more people are sleeping too little and neglecting their nightly sleep in favor of professional or social obligations.
+Experts generally recommend that adults sleep regularly for approx. 7-8 hours.
 The results of a sleep study by Techniker Krankenkasse show that this sleep duration is rarely reached nowadays.
 Every second German regularly sleeps less than six hours a day.
 And that despite the fact that sufficient and restful sleep is of great importance, especially in the increasingly stressful everyday life.

 Lack of sleep prevents the body and mind from regenerating sufficiently.
-There are numerous negative consequences, especially in the long term.
+There are many negative consequences, especially in the long run.